NJ Top Doc — Every Year Since 2013 | 200 Sheffield St, Mountainside | Book Online →

 Certain risk factors may warrant beginning colonoscopy screening earlier than age 45 or scheduling screenings more frequently.
 You should discuss earlier screening with your gastroenterologist if any of the following apply:

-- Family history of colorectal cancer or advanced polyps: If a first-degree relative (parent, sibling, or child) was diagnosed with colorectal cancer or advanced adenomatous polyps before age 60, screening should generally begin at age 40 or 10 years before the youngest affected relative's age at diagnosis, whichever is earlier.
+• Family history of colorectal cancer or advanced polyps: If a first-degree relative (parent, sibling, or child) was diagnosed with colorectal cancer or advanced adenomatous polyps before age 60, screening should generally begin at age 40 or 10 years before the youngest affected relative's age at diagnosis, whichever is earlier.

-- Personal history of inflammatory bowel disease (IBD): Patients with Crohn's disease or ulcerative colitis have an increased risk of colorectal cancer and should begin surveillance colonoscopies approximately 8 years after the onset of symptoms.
+• Personal history of inflammatory bowel disease (IBD): Patients with Crohn's disease or ulcerative colitis have an increased risk of colorectal cancer and should begin surveillance colonoscopies approximately 8 years after the onset of symptoms.

-- Genetic syndromes: Hereditary conditions such as Lynch syndrome (hereditary nonpolyposis colorectal cancer) or familial adenomatous polyposis (FAP) significantly increase colorectal cancer risk and require screening beginning in the teens or early twenties.
+• Genetic syndromes: Hereditary conditions such as Lynch syndrome (hereditary nonpolyposis colorectal cancer) or familial adenomatous polyposis (FAP) significantly increase colorectal cancer risk and require screening beginning in the teens or early twenties.

 What to Expect During a Colonoscopy

-During the procedure: The gastroenterologist inserts a colonoscope, which is a thin, flexible tube equipped with a camera and light, through the rectum and advances it through the entire colon.
+Understanding what happens during a colonoscopy can significantly reduce anxiety and help you feel prepared.
+The gastroenterologist inserts a colonoscope, which is a thin, flexible tube equipped with a camera and light, through the rectum and advances it through the entire colon.
 The camera transmits real-time images to a monitor, allowing your doctor to carefully examine the lining of the colon.
-If polyps are found, they can be removed immediately using specialized instruments passed through the colonoscope.
-Small tissue samples (biopsies) may also be taken for laboratory analysis.
-The entire procedure typically takes 20 to 45 minutes.

 Colonoscopy Preparation Tips

-- Split-dose prep for better results: Many gastroenterologists now recommend a split-dose preparation, where you drink half of the prep solution the evening before and the other half early on the morning of the procedure.
+Many gastroenterologists now recommend a split-dose preparation, where you drink half of the prep solution the evening before and the other half early on the morning of the procedure.
 Studies have shown that split-dose prep leads to a cleaner colon and higher polyp detection rates.

 After the Procedure